home studio setup for recording guitar

 Choose a Quiet Environment

 Find a quiet and relatively soundproof space for recording.
-Minimize background noise, such as fans or appliances, to ensure clean recordings.
+Minimizing background noise, such as fans or appliances, ensures clean recordings.
+The quieter the environment, the better your recordings will be.

 Select the Right Microphone